Sainte-Anne Parish, New Brunswick: History

 Sainte-Anne was erected in 1877 as Saint Ann's Parish from Saint-Basile and Saint-Léonard Parishes.

 In 1920 Sainte-Anne's boundaries were revised.
 The same act erected Rivière-Verte Parish from Saint-Léonard, so part of Sainte-Anne may have been included in Rivière-Verte.

 In 1922 Notre-Dame-de-Lourdes Parish was erected from part of Sainte-Anne.
 The name appeared as Saint Ann in the description of Notre-Dame-de-Lourdes.

 In 1946 the name was changed to Sainte Anne and the parish was affected by the major reorganisation of Madawaska County parish boundaries.

 In 1973 the name was legally changed to Sainte-Anne.

-Sainte-Anne-de-Madawaska is know for its historical Catholic Church.
+Sainte-Anne-de-Madawaska is known for its historical Catholic Church.
 Located on Principale Street, the village's place of worship was built in 1923, featuring St. Anne on the top of the establishment.
 Its location is based in the middle of the village on its highest promontory, reflecting the importance of the Roman Catholic religion in the parish.

 The Sainte-Anne-de-Madawaska Church's architectural significance is what gives it local heritage value.
 It was constructed in the Romanesque style in 1923, which is mostly demonstrated by the beautiful Roman arches on both the outside and interior.
 The church, which is made of local granite, features a Latin cross layout and has a broad central nave and narrow transepts.

 The church is very well known for the array of artworks that are connected to it.
 Edgar St-Pierre forged two enormous iron crosses that stand 16 feet tall, which stand above each of the two steeples.
 The main façade's roof was decorated with a large statue of St. Anne in 1947.
 Mario Mauro (1920-1985), a painter, created the frescoes of St. Anne and Notre-Dame-de-Lourdes in 1960.